Questions & Answers

 Q: I have a job.
 Can my children and teens still qualify?

-A: Yes, most children who are eligible for Medicaid and CHIP but are not enrolled are in working families.
-Working parents may not have health coverage through their jobs or the health coverage they get does not cover their children.
+A: Yes, many children who are eligible for Medicaid and CHIP are in families where one or both parents are working.
+Working parents may not have health coverage through their jobs or the health plans they are offered may not cover their children.
 Many working families cannot afford health insurance on their own.
-To find out if your children may be eligible, call 1-877 KIDS NOW (1-877-543-7669) or go to About Your State Programs to find your State’s program.

-Q: Who can apply for health insurance for my child or teen?
+Q: Who can apply for Medicaid and CHIP for a child?

 Q: Is there a limit on the amount of time my child or teen can remain enrolled in Medicaid or CHIP?

 A: Children and teens can stay covered as long as they qualify.
 You will need to renew their coverage once a year.

 Q: How do I know when to renew Medicaid or CHIP coverage for my child or teen?

 A: The program will contact you to let you know that it is time to renew your child’s coverage.

 Q: What do Medicaid and CHIP cover?

 A: All states provide comprehensive coverage for children, including: